EricLambrecht/react-timing-hooks/docs/animation-api/index.md

 # Animation

-All these hooks are basically react-specific wrappers for [requestIAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
+React hooks that wrap [requestIAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
 {: .fs-6 .fw-300 }

-All of these hooks will automatically take care of cancelling any pending idle animation frame callbacks that you started if the component unmounts for example.
+All of these hooks will automatically take care of cancelling any pending animation frame callbacks that you started if the component unmounts for example.